Localising invariants in derived bornological geometry: Continuous K-theory for dualisable categories

 where \begin{enumerate} \item \(e\) is an open immersion, \item \(p\) is \'etale, and spatial on the complement of $U$, \item \(|V|_{Ber} \times_{|X|_{Ber}} (|X|_{Ber} \setminus |U|_{Ber}) \to |X|_{Ber} \setminus |U|_{Ber}\) is a homeomorphism. \end{enumerate} Note that in the rigid case Lemma \ref{lem:etale-pi_0}, \ref{cor:standard-etale-characterisation} and Corollary \ref{cor:diagonal-loc} say that being \'etale is equivalent to the map being derived strong and \(\pi_0\)-\'etale.
 We call such commuting diagrams \emph{elementary spatial Nisnevich squares}.
 Note that by definition, the properties of being \'{e}tale and an open immersion are local on the target.

 \begin{example} Let

 be an elementary Nisnevich square of rigid analytic spaces in the sense of Andreychev (\cite{andreychev2023k}) (or, more precisely, specialising Andreychev's definition for more general analytic adic spaces).
 We use the characterisation of Andreychev's elementary Nisnevich squares from \cite{TangLSeminar}.
-This precisely means that $U\rightarrow X$ is an open immersion, that $|V|\times_{|X|}(|X|\setminus |U|)\cong |X\setminus U|$ is a homeomorphism of degree $1$, and that for any $v\in |V\setminus U|_{Ber}$, $v$ and $p(v)$ have isomorphic residue fields.
+This precisely means that $U\rightarrow X$ is an open immersion, that $|V|\times_{|X|}(|X|\setminus |U|)\cong |X|\setminus |U|$ is a homeomorphism of degree $1$, and that for any $v\in |V\setminus U|_{Ber}$, $v$ and $p(v)$ have isomorphic residue fields.
 In particular for any $v\in |V|_{Ber}\times_{|X|_{Ber}}(|X|_{Ber}\setminus |U|_{Ber})$, we have an isomorphism of residue fields $F_{v}\cong F_{f(v)}$.
 Now suppose $v\in |V|_{Ber}$.
 Then by \cite{de1996etale}, we can find an open $U$ containing $f(v)$ and an open $W_{v}$ containing $v$ such that the restriction of $f$ to $V$ is an open immersion landing in $W$.
 Thus we have that

 and hence $p$ is spatial on the complement of $U$ by Lemma \ref{lem:andrspat}.
 The other conditions are straightforward, so that this gives an example of an elementary Nisnevich square.
-One can also take $U,V,X$ to be derived rigid analytic spaces, and assume that it forms an Andreychev Nisnevich square on $0$-truncations. \end{example}
+One can also take $U,V,X$ to be derived rigid analytic spaces, and assume that it forms an Andreychev-Nisnevich square on $0$-truncations. \end{example}

 \begin{corollary} Let $f:X\rightarrow Y$ be an \'{e}tale morphism of derived rigid analytic spaces.
 Then the diagonal morphism $X\rightarrow X\times_{Y}X$ is an open immersion. \end{corollary}

 \begin{proof} It is certainly locally an open immersion.
 It remains to prove that it is injective.
 But we have $|X\times_{Y}X|\cong |X|\times_{|Y|}|X|$.
 The morphism of spaces $|X|\rightarrow |X|\times_{|Y|}|X|$ is evidently injective. \end{proof}